hamish-milne/OHDL/Spec.md

 The ‘asynchronous’ designation and keyword ‘async’ don’t refer to a lack of clocking - they are very much edge-triggered - but instead mean that these methods can take an arbitrary amount of time from when they are first called to when they return - if they ever return.
 The term is taken from software languages that start separate threads for these methods, and the analogy is reasonably accurate here.

 Async methods can include delays (not fixed time delays, but delays until a clock edge) in their body.
 Their arguments, unlike other methods, are latched in by default, though a reference can be defined as well.

+*TODO: automatically determine number of cycles from platform and frequency*

 ## Local variables
 Methods can define local variables, which are synthesised as nets or registers depending on the method type (nets for combinatorial and edge-triggered, registers for async).